Ken-B/RoR_julia_eg/README.md

-This example shows a way to connect a Ruby on Rails web application with julia through ZMQ.
+This example shows a way to connect a Ruby on Rails web application with Julia through ZMQ.

-I had no previous experience with ZMQ, ruby, Rails, html or javascript before this and only basic Julia knowledge.
+I had no previous experience with ZMQ, Ruby, Rails, html or JavaScript before this and only basic Julia knowledge.
 I'm just learning as I go along and I hope this write-up migth be helpful to you.

 All feedback welcome!